imar-ie/funding-sources/README.md

 [www.supportingsmes.ie]([http://www.supportingsmes.ie/BusinessDetails.aspx](http://www.supportingsmes.ie/BusinessDetails.aspx "SME Support")

 This is an online guide is available to increase awareness of the available Government supports for start-ups and small businesses.

+# Have a Start-up Idea?

+If you have a start-up idea that you would like to investigate, the following four options are available for funding:

+* IMaR Technology Gateway @ IT Tralee
+*  New Frontiers Development Programme: Enterprise Ireland
+* Local Enterprise Office \(LEO\)

+* Údarás na Gaeltachta

+Services provided by each option are outlined below.

 ---